The Income Tax Burden

 There are several ways to look at the state tax burden.
 One way is to look at the tax burden just for personal income taxes.
 That means comparing states based on how much the average person in each state pays in income taxes as a percentage of his or her income.
-In 2008, the state with the highest individual income tax burden was New York.
-In New York, you'll pay an average of $40.59 in individual income taxes for every $1,000 you make [source: Colorado Legislative Council].
-That might not seem like very much, but remember that this amount is just for your state income taxes -- your federal income taxes are much higher, and there are still many other types of taxes you have to pay in addition to this.
+In 2020, the state with the highest individual income tax burden as a percentage of personal income was New York.
+The next four most expensive states were Oregon, Maryland, Minnesota and California.
+The states with the lowest individual income tax burdens were, of course, the eight states that did not charge an income tax at all.

 More Great Links

 - Tax Policy Center.
 "State and Local Tax Policy: How do state and local income taxes work?"
 (March 3, 2010). http://www.taxpolicycenter.org/briefing-book/state-local/specific/income.cfm

 - Wilkes, Duncan.
 Personal Interview.
 February 28, 2010.

 Explore More HowStuffWorks: